akshayKhot/akshaykhot.github.io/about.md

 	<img src="{{ site.baseurl }}/images/resume.png" alt="Resume">
 	</a>
 </div>
 ***Testimonials***

+> I worked with Akshay for over 5 years, initially at Econics and was very pleased to be able to recruit him to CityView.
+He is always highly motivated, enthusiastic and a quick learner.
+He is not only constantly improving his software development skills but also takes a keen interest in understanding the domain of any problem.
+>
+> We relied on him as the lead developer for several new, innovative, complex features – with great success.
+He has excellent communication skills whether it is with a technical team or clients and end users.
+He brings great value to any development team.
+I would definitely enjoy working with Akshay again.
+>
+> ***\- Steve Graham, Chief Technical Architect, CityView***

 > Akshay is highly motivated and takes great interest in the Software Development process.
 He is constantly upgrading his knowledge and skills, and always strives to produce the best design.
 >